-Tags are small pieces of information, similar to labels, which you can add to your contacts to easily organize and bring structure to your list.
+Tags are small information, similar to labels, which you can add to your contacts to easily organize and structure your list.

-Jotform provides two different ways to apply tags to contacts created through a form submission —static and dynamic.
+Jotform provides two ways to apply tags to contacts created through a form submission — Static and Dynamic.

 Static tagging is as straightforward as it sounds.
-You simply select the tags to apply to all contacts created through your form.
+In the integration, select the tags you wish to apply to all contacts created through your form.

-The tags will be pulled from a field on your form.
-If the value produced by the selected field does not match an existing tag on your list, the tag will be created automatically.
+If the value from the selected field does not match an existing tag on your list, the integration will create it automatically.